RasaHQ/rasa/docs/choosing_pipeline.rst

     - ``intent_tokenization_flag`` if ``true`` the algorithm will split the intent labels into tokens and use a bag-of-words representations for them;
     - ``intent_split_symbol`` sets the delimiter string to split the intent labels.
 Default ``_``

+`Here <https://blog.rasa.com/how-to-handle-multiple-intents-per-input-using-rasa-nlu-tensorflow-pipeline/>`_ is a tutorial on how to use multiple intents in Rasa Core and NLU.

 Here's an example configuration: